albertlauncher/documentation/src/gettingstarted/contributing.md

 The API reference is generated from source code, in particular the header files of the public API.
 To improve the API reference, send a pull request with the changes to the header files in the `include` directory in the [Albert repository](https://github.com/albertlauncher/albert/tree/main/include/albert).

 ## Appreciation

-Support me as a creator by [becoming a sponsor or donating](/donation/) some bucks.
+Support @manuelschneider as a creator by [becoming a sponsor or donating](/donation/).